 Conclusion

-For Agile and Scrum learners, CRC cards offer a hands-on approach to grasp object-oriented concepts and improve team communication.
-They serve as a bridge between theoretical knowledge and practical application, making them a valuable addition to your Agile toolkit.
+For Agile and Scrum learners, CRC cards offer a hands‑on way to grasp object‑oriented concepts and improve team communication—bridging theory and real‑world application.